The Society's Mandate

 - Encourage skill development among undergraduate students, graduate students, and early career researchers in the field of empirical literary research.

-IGEL was founded in 1987 and became a registered society in the Netherlands in 2010 .
+IGEL was founded in 1987 and became a registered (non-profit) society in the Netherlands in 2010 .
 The Society's history reflects a rich tradition of international and interdisciplinary research.